William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Dunlop Tyres From the world of racing to the everyday road, Dunlop are committed to providing high-performance tyres.
 Dunlop engineers were the first to apply race tyre performance standards to tyres designed for everyday motoring.
 Whatever your tyre knowledge, this site offers straightforward information, interactive tyre search tools and a wealth of facts and advice.

 Genealogy - Birmingham & Midland Society for Genealogy & Heraldry BMSGH, the principal family history society for the counties of Warwickshire, Worcestershire and Staffordshire.
-This includes the areas of the old counties as they existed before the major boundary changes of the 19th and 20th Centuries, as well as the areas brought into them by those changes.
+This includes the areas of the old counties as they existed before the major boundary changes of the 19th and 20th centuries, as well as the areas brought into them by those changes.
 The modern metropolitan boroughs of Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton (collectively known as the West Midlands) are within the area.
 The Society promotes, maintains, and encourages good practice, research, preservation of records, including transcription and publication), publication and dissemination of good practice, collaboration with other interested bodies in connection with genealogy and heraldry.
+The Society has now set up a new website, Midlands Ancestors.

 Geology - Lapworth Museum The Lapworth Museum of Geology has the finest and most extensive collections of fossils, minerals and rocks in the Midland Region.
 The Museum dates back to 1880, and is one of the oldest specialist geological museums in the UK.
 Throughout its long history the Lapworth Museum has provided a valuable resource for students, schools and colleges, research workers, enthusiasts and anyone with an interest in, or desire to learn, about geology.
 The museum supports teaching and research in the Earth Sciences and natural history within the University and the West Midlands region.